Eleftheria1/Classifying-missing-values-with-graphical-models/README.md

 and communicating assumptions about the missingness process.
 To improve the traditional graphical models which assume the data to be fully observed an alternative algorithm, named mvpc-algorithm is also tested, based on the theory of Mohan et. al. (Mohan, Karthika ; Pearl, Judea: Graphical models for processing missing data.
 In:
 Journal of the American Statistical Association 116 (2021), Nr.
 534, S. 1023–1037) and the code base of Tu (Tu, Ruibo ; Zhang, Cheng ; Ackermann, Paul ; Mohan, Karthika ; Kjellström, Hedvig ; Zhang, Kun: Causal discovery in the presence of missing data.
-In: The22nd International Conference on Artificial Intelligence and Statistics PMLR, 2019, S.1762–1770).
+In: The22nd International Conference on Artificial Intelligence and Statistics PMLR, 2019, S.1762–1770) (see also code folder "mvpc").
 Based on the detection of the missingness mechanisms, the imputation should be adapted for MNAR variables.
 Whereas for MCAR/MAR variables multiple imputation with
 Amelia was used.
 For the MNAR variables a weighted knn imputation is carried out.
 The results in the simulation study show that, although MNAR imputations are biased when using traditional multiple imputation methods which include model assumptions that are violated through this missing mechanism, the imputations